splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 -  To create compound conditions based on the values of more than one signal, for example, signal A is higher than ``x`` OR signal B is higher than ``y``, select the :guilabel:`Monitor multiple signals` double-bells icon.
 When you select to monitor multiple signals your alert condition is changed to :guilabel:`Custom Threshold`.

+.. note:: If you don't see the Alert signal tab, you are viewing a detector created through the API.
+For more information, see :ref:`v2-detector-SignalFlow`.

 .. _alert-condition:

 Select alert conditions